 (3) The applicant for an RV park shall prepare or cause to be prepared a preliminary plan, drawn to a scale of not less than 1”= 100’, and ten (10) copies of said plan shall be submitted to the Planning Commission for their review and recommendation.
 Such plans shall comply with the following minimum requirements.

-(a) contours at intervals of one foot shall be indicated on the plan.
+(a) Contours at intervals of one foot shall be indicated on the plan.

-(b) The RV park shall be located on a well-drained site, properly graded to insure raid drainage and freedom from stagnant pools of water.
+(b) The RV park shall be located on a well-drained site, properly graded to insure rapid drainage and freedom from stagnant pools of water.

 (c) RV parks shall have a maximum density of 20 RV units per gross acre and a minimum area of 1,250 square feet shall be provided for each RV space.